piyushrpt/condaLinuxSetup/modules.md

 Here is a template for the basic module file.
 Please modify contents to suit your needs.
 The main purpose of this basic module is to :

-1. Use recently installed miniconda2 as your default python/ ipython
-2. Use recently installed anaconda3 as your default python3/ ipython3
+1. Use recently installed anaconda3 as your default python3/ ipython3
-3. Not mangle your environment with unnecessary PATH and PYTHONPATH variables.
+2. Not mangle your environment with unnecessary PATH and PYTHONPATH variables.
 These should be organized as their own modules.

 ```bash
 > vi /home/agram/privatemodules/basic